apollographql/apollo-client/docs/source/caching/cache-configuration.md

 });
 ```

-Notice how this function ends up needing to select different keys based on specific `object.__typename` strings, so you might as well have used `keyFields` arrays for the `Product` and `Person` types via `typePolicies`.
+Notice how this function ends up needing to select different keys based on specific `object.__typename` strings anyway, so you might as well have used `keyFields` arrays for the `Product` and `Person` types via `typePolicies`.
 Also, this code is sensitive to aliasing mistakes, it does nothing to protect against undefined `object` properties, and accidentally using different key fields at different times could cause inconsistencies in the cache.

 The `dataIdFromObject` API is meant to ease the transition from Apollo Client 2.x to 3.0, and may be removed in future versions of `@apollo/client`.